| |

-The American Zoo and Aquarium Association (AZA) has developed an animal conservation program in order to better manage many animal populations in captivity and to help protect these animals in the wild.
-This program is called the Species Survival Program (SSP).
-SSP species are often "flagship species," well-known animals which arouse strong feelings in the public for the preservation and protection of the in situ population and their habitat, including the Indian rhinoceros, Andean condor, and chimpanzee.
-There are currently more than 115 AZA SSP Programs, each of which is responsible for developing a Master Plan that identifies population management goals and recommendations to ensure the sustainability of a healthy, genetically diverse, and demographically varied population.
-Each SSP Program is supervised by an SSP Coordinator and composed of a Management Group, appointed from AZA members, and several expert advisors.
-The primary functions include:
+The Species Survival Program (SSP) is an animal conservation program developed in order to better manage many animal populations in captivity and to help protect these animals in the wild.
+SSP species are often "flagship species," well-known animals which arouse strong feelings in the public for the preservation and protection of the in-situ population and their habitat, including the Indian rhinoceros, Andean condor, and chimpanzee.
+There are currently more than 115 SSP Programs, each of which is responsible for developing a Master Plan that identifies population management goals and recommendations to ensure the sustainability of a healthy, genetically diverse, and demographically varied population.
+Each SSP Program is supervised by an SSP Coordinator and composed of a Management Group and several expert advisors.

-- Establishing management, research, and conservation priorities.
+> Establishing management, research, and conservation priorities.

-- The development of an SSP Master Plan.
+> The development of an SSP Master Plan.

-- The development of breeding/transfer plans, developed in coordination with the Population Management Center.
+> The development of breeding/transfer plans, developed in coordination with the Population Management Center.

-- The development of non-breeding plans, developed in coordination with the Wildlife Contraception Center.
+> The development of non-breeding plans, developed in coordination with the Wildlife Contraception Center.

-- Serving a specific role in conflict resolution issues that may arise.
+> Serving a specific role in conflict resolution issues that may arise.

-- Collaborating with other institutions/agencies to ensure integrated conservation initiatives.
+> Collaborating with other institutions/agencies to ensure integrated conservation initiatives.

-- Increasing public awareness of wildlife conservation issues.
+> Increasing public awareness of wildlife conservation issues.

-- The development and implementation of ex situ and in situ education strategies.
+> The development and implementation of ex situ and in situ education strategies.

-- The development of an in situ reintroduction program if possible.
+> The development of an in situ reintroduction program if possible.

-- Providing species-specific information to the TAG in their development of a taxon-specific Animal Care Manual.
+> Providing species-specific information to the TAG in their development of a taxon-specific Animal Care Manual.

 SSP Animals Currently at Montgomery Zoo